-If you are a Doctor who incurs job related expenses you could be due a tax rebate!
+If you’re a Doctor and have job related expenses you could be due a tax rebate.

 Most doctors are eligible to claim tax relief for one or more reasons.
 Some of the most common reasons for a doctor to be entitled to tax relief are if they pay professional fees and/or professional indemnity insurance.
 Another criterion that could entitle a doctor to tax relief is if they use their own car for work purposes, in this instance they may be able to claim a tax rebate for business mileage travelled.
 A doctor who is required to buy their own medical equipment, for example a stethoscope, can also often claim tax relief.

 Types Of Doctors Tax Relief